 To avoid slowing down Mail, only select mailboxes that receive new messages.
-If there are lots of old messages, move them to an unfiltered mailbox.
+SpamSieve can check for new messages much more quickly if you give it Full Disk Access, as described in the Granting Full Disk Access section.
+Otherwise, if there are lots of old messages, move them to an unfiltered mailbox.
 A mailbox's message name will be shown in orange or red if the message count is large enough that it might make filtering slow, time out, or cause Mail to freeze.
 SpamSieve will skip filtering red mailboxes to avoid disrupting Mail.
 The Why are other Apple Mail mailboxes not being processed? section explains what you can do if this is happening.